vmware-tanzu/service-instance-migrator-for-cloud-foundry/DEVELOPMENT.md

 EOF
 ```

-Then we can test exporting just the user-provided service instance bindings
+Then we can test exporting just mysql and the user-provided service instance bindings

 ```sh
 make test-export-space